Everest Base Camp Luxury Trek

 • Guided city tour in Kathmandu by private vehicle

-• Staff costs including their salary, insurance, equipment, food, and accommodation Down jacket and sleeping bag (to be returned after trip completion)
+• Staff costs, including their salary, insurance, equipment, food, and accommodation.
+Down jacket and sleeping bag (to be returned after trip completion)

-• Medical kit (carried by your trek leader)
+• Medical kit (carried by your trek guide)

 • All government and local taxes